jacobmakarsky/pepe/infra/op-replica/docker-compose/contrib/traefik-haproxy/README.md

 The haproxy files are examples taken from a docker swarm mode installation.
 They should work with minor modifications in k8s via kompose or Portainer.

-`optimism-haproxy.cfg` is the configuration file for haproxy, adjust the host and domain names you'll use in there
+`pepe-haproxy.cfg` is the configuration file for haproxy, adjust the host and domain names you'll use in there

 `haproxy-docker-sample.yml` is an example docker-compose style deployment in docker swarm.

-For example, you may have two replicas called `optimism-a.example.com` and `optimism-b.example.com`.
+For example, you may have two replicas called `pepe-a.example.com` and `pepe-b.example.com`.
-Both are configured in their `traefik.env` to respond to `optimism-lb.example.com`.
-Haproxy has a local alias `optimism-lb.example.com` and will forward traffic to a and b servers, which know to respond to the `optimism-lb` hostname.
+Both are configured in their `traefik.env` to respond to `pepe-lb.example.com`.
+Haproxy has a local alias `pepe-lb.example.com` and will forward traffic to a and b servers, which know to respond to the `pepe-lb` hostname.

-`check-ecsync-optimism.sh` is an external check script to take a server out of rotation when it is not in sync.
+`check-ecsync-pepe.sh` is an external check script to take a server out of rotation when it is not in sync.
 It relies on the sequencer-health metrics being available via traefik, and assumes that servers have `-a`, `-b`, `-c` etc suffixes.
 The maximum slot distance and name of the healthcheck host without suffix are configured in the script.